pckerneis/Fwd.js/README.md

 # Fwd.js

-A toolbox for livecoding and interactive music composition with WebAudio and WebMidi.
+A toolbox for livecoding and interactive music composition with WebAudio.

 The project consists of :
 - An API focused on sound manipulation and scheduling